What’s your Wi-Fi password? Can I cast Netflix to the in-room TV? How are you keeping my data safe? Can I checkout late?

 Arrival

-After a long, tiring journey, guests don’t want to stand around in queues and it’s a good idea to give them the option to check-in on their own mobile device.
+After a long, tiring journey, guests don’t want to stand around in queues or deal with an arduous check-in process.
+It’s a good idea to give them the option to check in on their own mobile device.

 Hoteliers should opt for natively mobile-friendly online check-in solutions like Canary Contactless Check-In, which requires no new downloads and is built on top of a PCI Compliant infrastructure to help prevent fraud.